b-za/solarg/readme.md

 - `locationName`: Your timezone (e.g., "Africa/Johannesburg") to ensure correct time comparisons.
 - API keys and device IDs for FoxESS, Tuya, and Mailtrap.

-## Some notes on running the app on a linus server
+## Some notes on running the app on a linux server

 https://gist.github.com/b-za/75035ae7168eb40fc721038c6e9e76d9